hm-lang/core/proposals/intro.md

 }

 # main.hm
-Vector2Module := hm("vector2")  # .hm extension can be left off.
+Vector2Module: hm = \vector2    # .hm extension must be left off.
 Vector2 := Vector2Module vector2(X: 3, Y: 4)
 print(Vector2)
 # TODO, support destructuring in the future:
-# {vector2} := hm("vector2")
+# {vector2} := \vector2
 ```

-There is an inline notation for importing a neighboring file as well,
+You can use this backslash notation inline as well, which is recommended
-which is recommended for avoiding unnecessary imports.
-For this, we
+for avoiding unnecessary imports.
+It will be a language feature to
-use backslash `\` for a relative path and `\\` for a library path,
+parse all imports when compiling a file, regardless of whether they're used,
-and in either case `\` for subsequent directory separators.
-In this
+rather than to dynamically load modules.
+This ensures that if another imported file
-case, we require not using the ".hm" extension.
+has compile-time errors they will be known at compile time, not run time.

 ```
 # importing a function from a file in a relative path: